 So what happens when your cat manifests some symptoms?
 In severe cases they may also exhibit the ff.: Excessive gas, abdominal pain, polydipsia or increased thirst, constipation, dehydration, dry gums, and increased heart rate.

-- Stop giving them dairy products.
 As sad as this news can be, the most effective way to just do away with lactose intolerance with your beloved cats is to systematically stop giving them dairy products such as milk or whipped cream altogether.
 This should be a surefire way to keep those nasty sugars away from your cat’s gut.

-- Drink lots of water.
 Cats need water above anything else.
 So keep them hydrated and make it a habit for them to drink water instead.
 As much as we would like to treat them with milk or whipped cream especially if your kitty loves it, in reality, they don’t need cow’s milk or any other dairy product.

-- Try cheese or yogurt.
 Instead of whipped cream and milk that could cause harmful effects on your cat’s body try yogurt or chess instead.
 Different dairy products would contain different levels of lactose and that it is processed differently.
 So who knows your kitties may not show symptoms if you give them cheese or yogurt instead.

-- If it gets worst.
 If your kitty starts exhibiting slightly extreme symptoms like vomiting and expelling diarrhea then you may have to visit your vet for it already.
 Intravenous fluids may be required and the only way to treat them.

-- When dehydration occurs.
 Subcutaneous fluid administration may be required when your cat becomes extremely dehydrated.
 Again this would the job of your veterinarian.

 Overall, are dairy products (cow’s milk) bad for cats?

 So what is the verdict?
 Are dairy products really that bad for cats?
 Is it safe to say that cats really can’t eat whipped cream?